 Poor road conditions such as potholes, uneven pavement, poor or misleading traffic signals, a lack of guardrails, poor road maintenance, or even poor or unsafe road design, cause serious traffic accidents every year in California.
 Injured motorist who are victims of roadway defects must pursue different legal remedies from motorists who suffer a traffic accident due to another driver and, as a result, many are confused at their options.

-Establishing a Claim After an Accident
+Establishing a Claim with Roadway Defects Lawyer After an Accident

 In California, a driver who is injured as a result of a roadway defect must pursue a claim against the state of California, a city, a county, or another government entity that has responsibility for designing and maintaining the roadways.
 California permits theses claims under a specific provision of law known as the California Tort Claims Act (the CTCA).
 Without this act, all claims against any government entity would normally be barred under a rule known as “sovereign immunity.”
 In general, sovereign immunity means that a government or agent of the government cannot be sued for negligence, except under specific exemptions, such as the CTCA.

 As a result, the CTCA proscribes very specific rules that must be followed prior to a suit against a government entity or its agents being filed.
 One extremely important provision of the CTCA is the necessity for filing a written claim within 6 months of the occurrence of the accident.
-It is therefore advisable for anyone injured as a result of a roadway defect to file such a notice, even if it is not immediately apparent that a suit should be filed.
+It is therefore advisable for anyone injured as a result of a roadway defect to work with a roadway defects lawyer to file such a notice, even if it is not immediately apparent that a suit should be filed.
 This differs notably from other types of actions, in which an injured party may have several years to even begin the process of filing a lawsuit.
 Although the CTCA does not necessarily shorten the statute of limitations—the time period during which an injured individual has to file a lawsuit—the requirement of filing a timely notice stating the possibility of a claim is a unique and therefore often missed aspect of suits for roadway defects.
-In some cases, the time period may be waived or extended, however, only an roadway defects attorney familiar with the CTCA will be able to negotiate such an extension or waiver.
+In some cases, the time period may be waived or extended, however, only a roadway defects lawyer or attorney familiar with the CTCA will be able to negotiate such an extension or waiver.

 The CTCA also proscribes specific bases for pursuing claims against California entities or individuals (see, for example, §815.2, on pursuing a claim against an individual California employee).
 These bases are similar to “ordinary” negligence actions, although may differ in their scope depending on the exact nature of the roadway defect or accident.
 In general, however, an injured motorist must show that there existed a duty, that this duty was violated, that the violation of the duty caused the injury or accident, and that the accident resulted in actual, physical damages or injuries.